-We are receiving an increasing number of inquiries from people concerned about various toxic hazards their dogs may encounter when out exploring, including pesticides.
+We are receiving an increasing number of inquiries from people concerned about various toxic hazards their dogs may encounter when out exploring - whether in their own yard or otherwise, including pesticides, poisons, and poisonous plants or animals.

-The simple answer is that the Field Guard cannot protect dogs from pesticides or pesticide exposure.
+The simple answer is that the Field Guard cannot protect dogs from pesticides, toxic substances, animals that secrete toxic substances (e.g., toads), poisonous plants (e.g., mushrooms), or exposure to any of these.

-In some cases, the Field Guard may provide a barrier to dogs trying to ingest something - like meat coated with a liquid or granular formulation pesticide or treated pellets (e.g. rodenticides) in a bait station.
-But, although your dog may not ingest the physical carrier of the poison, some poison may be ingested through the mesh material of our product.
+In some cases, the Field Guard may provide a barrier to dogs trying to ingest something - like meat coated with a liquid or granular formulation pesticide or treated pellets (e.g., rodenticides) in a bait station.
+But, although your dog may not ingest the physical carrier of the poison, some poison may be ingested or inhaled through the mesh material of our product.

-The wearing of a Field Guard will also not protect a dog once they have gotten too close to a pesticide, or especially, come into contact through the mesh material of the field guard.
+As such, the Field Guard should never be viewed as a tool for preventing pesticide or poison exposure from occurring.
+The wearing of a Field Guard will also not protect a dog once they have gotten too close to a pesticide or poison, or especially, come into contact through the mesh material of the field guard.

 These warnings are being issued with your dog’s safety very much in mind, and because we know just how devastating it can be for people when any sort of harm befalls their dog.
 We wish to be really clear that pesticide exposure prevention is NOT:

-1) a hazard which the product was designed to counter against
+- A hazard which the product was designed to counter against.

-2) a risk which the product can protect a dog from, given the inherent nature of the risk
+- A risk which the product can protect a dog from, given the inherent nature of the risk.

 If you are in an agricultural area, various pesticides may be applied at different parts of the season.
 These could be insecticide sprays, for example, to which you could be aerially exposed, through drift.
 Anticoagulant rodenticides and zinc phosphide rodenticide products may also be used.